danelahman/lograc-2022/README.md

   [agda-mode](https://agda.readthedocs.io/en/v2.6.2.1/tools/emacs-mode.html)
   plugin

+MacOS users can also use [Aquamacs](https://aquamacs.org) as a more MacOS-specific alternative to the vanialla GNU Emacs editor.

 The agda-modes for both of these code editors are roughly equal in the features that they support, so which one you will use will come down to your personal preference and any prior experience with these editors.
 If you do not have prior experience with Emacs, we recommend starting with VS Code as you have likely used it in your past courses.

 The classroom computers have both VS Code and Emacs installed.
-For the former code editor you need to manually install the corresponding agda-mode extension; the latter has its agda-mode plugin pre-installed.
-However, as noted above, the version of Agda pre-installed on these computers is out of date, and thus we recommend that you install up to date Agda and the code editor of your choice on your own computer.

 **Note 1:** Most of the interaction with Agda happens via keyboard shortcuts.
 Depending on which editor you chose to use, see the above